DennisToma/CryptoAssetsAnalytics/README.md

 In the Notebook, data and model checkpoints are made.
 Thats why the disk requirement is so high.

+## Additional Stuff

-Here you can see the usage of the last run
+This is a screenshot of the wandb (Weights and Biases) Here you can see the usage of the last run
 ![image](https://github.com/DennisToma/CryptoAssetsAnalytics/assets/92679395/0dbb2e2d-89cb-4a99-b420-372158e3d018)